Hundred Years' Croatian–Ottoman War: Katzianer's Campaign

 A map of 1537 Katzianer's Campaign.

 In 1537, after prevailing over Zapolya in Civil War and as a result of continuous pressure from the Croatian nobility, Ferdinand Habsburg named one of his seasoned commanders Johann Katzianer as supreme royal captain "of our Slavonian kingdom" on joint Croatian-Slavonian parliament held in Križevci in spring of 1537.
 This Croatian-Slavonian parliament proclaimed the general insurrection.
-Bishop of Zagreb Simon Erdody was charge for the logistics of the upcoming campaign.
-The same parliament, however, refused to confirm Katzianer as supreme commander, which left this important matter unresolved before launch of the offensive.
-An army of 24 000 men assembled near Koprivnica and marched off to Slavonia in order to chase away the Ottomans, with their main objective being town of Osijek.
-As Habsburg army reached Virovitica, the conflicts between different commanders inflamed, and the army ran out of food.
+Bishop of Zagreb Simon Erdody was in charge of the logistics of the upcoming campaign.
+The same parliament, however, refused to confirm Katzianer as supreme commander, which left this important matter unresolved before the launch of the offensive.
+An army of 24,000 men assembled near Koprivnica and marched off to Slavonia in order to chase away the Ottomans, with their main objective being the town of Osijek.
+As the Habsburg army reached Virovitica, the conflicts between different commanders inflamed, and the army ran out of food.
 The autumn rains also caused maladies among soldiers, which decimated the army.
-As Osijek garrison was reinforced by Mehmed-beg Jahjapašić and thus became too strong to besiege it regularly, Katzianer ordered a withdrawal.
-His army was intercepted by Turks and eventually ended up near Gorjani.
-Top commanders such as Katzianer and bishop Erdodoy escaped a night before the battle, while what remained of Katzianer's army was completely destroyed by the Ottomans in Battle of Gorjani on 9 October 1537.
+As the Osijek garrison was reinforced by Mehmed-beg Jahjapašić and thus became too strong to besiege it regularly, Katzianer ordered a withdrawal.
+His army was intercepted by the Turks and eventually ended up near Gorjani.
+Top commanders such as Katzianer and bishop Erdodoy escaped a night before the battle, while what remained of Katzianer's army was completely destroyed by the Ottomans in the Battle of Gorjani on 9 October 1537.